 Listen to what your child has to say.
 Do not brush aside any query or enthusiasm that they might show.
 At this tender age, they will look up to you for help, and you must be there to support him.
 Don’t dismiss anything as stupid or unwarranted.

 4. Let Them Be Different

 Imagine one of your first children is a champion at a sport or activity and you want your middle child to follow in his big brother’s footsteps.
 Aren’t you putting him through a lot of pressure?
 This would not only affect his morale but also impact his self-esteem.
 Allow them to choose their path and you guide and motivate them along the way.
 Be a supportive parent.

 Capture moments and memories of your kids and let them know how you think each one of them is special.
 Pay your middle child attention and show him his moments of failure and success.
 Play along with him and be an integral part of his life.

 6. Make Your Child Feel Special

-All children must be treated equally but you can also make each of them feel special.
-Do not make them feel that they are losing on your time to their siblings.
+You can make each of your children feel special.
 Plan activities with your second child or give them some extra time when you help him with his homework.

 7. Help Them Love Siblings